klederson/ModelCore/README.md

 This is primary build to be used with AngularJS but will be soon ported to a framework free solution.

-> This is the very first version of this and was coded (at least until the first version) in 24h ( between understand some ECMACScript stuff, research and angular learn curve + this documentation ).
+> This is the very first version of this and was coded (at least until the first version) in 24h ( between understand some ECMAScript stuff, research and angular learn curve + this documentation ).

 > So be brave and use at your own risk!!!!! =)